This post may contain eBay affiliate links. Please read our disclosure policy.

 1962 Lou Brock Topps RC #387

-Lou Brock was an outfielder who spent the majority of his 19-year career as a left fielder for the St. Louis Cardinals.
+Lou Brock was an outfielder who spent most of his 19-year career as a left fielder for the St. Louis Cardinals.
 Best known for his base stealing, he broke Ty Cobb’s all-time major league career steals record and Maury Wills’s single-season record.
 He passed away in September 2020.

 His ‘62 RC is special in a number of ways.
 It’s seen as his definitive rookie option, while the brown borders along the side are made to look like wood.
 They can come in lighter or deeper colors, and make the card especially susceptible to wear and chipping.

-Brock’s legacy, his passing, and the card itself have led to it being one of the more popular auction pieces in recent months, as it would be a strong addition to almost any collection.
+Brock’s legacy, his passing, and the card itself have made it one of the more popular auction pieces in recent months, as it would be a strong addition to almost any collection.

 1954 Mickey Mantle Bowman #65

 Mickey Mantle.
-If ever there was a player who encapsulated U.S. exceptionalism; as well as the post-war glow of being a winning superpower, he was it.
+If ever there was a player who encapsulated U.S. exceptionalism and the post-war glow of being a winning superpower, he was it.

-Mantle is the subject of one of the most popular cards from the hobby, but first, we’re going to look at his ‘54 Bowman release.
-It features a posed shot of the Yankees legend, with trees and a cloudy sky making up the background.
+Mantle is the subject of one of the most popular cards from the hobby, but first, we will look at his ‘54 Bowman release.
+It features a posed shot of the Yankees legend, with trees and a cloudy sky.

 You’ll also find a copy of his autograph at the bottom, although it hasn’t been hand-signed by the man himself.
-Despite being a lesser option compared to the card seen below, mint copies will still sell for an eye-watering six-figure sum.
+Despite being a lesser option than the card seen below, mint copies will still sell for an eye-watering six-figure sum.

 As one of the greats, prices remain steady for his early cards and continue to provide good returns year on year.